 On a personal note, as Herman Miller moves with commitment toward the goals mentioned above, a new CEO will see us achieve them.
-With a career of 29 years and a tenure of 14 years as CEO, my time at Herman Miller has been an inimitable period of wonderful relationships, great personal growth, and tremendous learning.
+After a career of 29 years and a tenure of 14 years as CEO, I will be retiring in August 2018.
+My time at Herman Miller has been an inimitable period of wonderful relationships, great personal growth, and tremendous learning.
 I'm humbled to join the list of Herman Miller leaders, and I'm still awed by the chance I was given to help this great community change and grow.
-With the announcement of Andrea Owen as CEO of Herman Miller, I am looking forward to working with Andrea through a seamless transition.
+With the announcement of Andrea Owen as the next CEO of Herman Miller, I am looking forward to working with Andrea through a seamless transition.
 Herman Miller is only just beginning to scratch the surface of our addressable market opportunity.
 Andrea's experience driving results as a seasoned leader, coupled with our outstanding leadership team, will take our family of brands to the next level.